Introduction

 Quite possibly, the Saraswat Brahmins migrated from Kashmir to Goud (Bengal) and from there to the Konkan coast and Gomantak about the 12th century.
 The legend of their arrival in Western India relates that Parashurama invited ten of his learned relatives from the northern regions to preside over a "Yajna" at Pande in Goa and it was these scholars who settled down in the 96 villages that Parashurama gifted to them and from which they came to be known as Shahnavi or Shenvi.
 Their gotras are said to have originated from the names of some of those settlers such as Bharadvaja, Vasta, Kaundinya and Kashyapa.

-Society and Religion of Saraswat Brahmin Community
+Society and Religion of the Saraswat Brahmin

-With adaptable ideas the society and religion of the Saraswat Brahmins is contemporary.
 At the beginning of the 20th century the Saraswats began to migrate from the Kanaras to the cities, chiefly Mumbai and now only a few Saraswat families are to be met within the villages.
 Their ancestral homes are set in mango, jack fruit and cashew groves.
 The local people still refer to them as Shambhagru, Shenoy or Patel.

 Position of Women in Saraswat Brahmin Community